David Eby on Expanding Access to healthCare in British Columbia

 As healthcare systems continue to face pressure from workforce shortages, rising demand, and changing patient expectations, the conversation focuses on a central question: what does practical system reform actually look like on the ground?
 Rather than speaking only in broad policy terms, this discussion explores how care delivery may need to evolve to better reflect the needs of patients and the realities facing frontline providers.

 A major theme in the interview is the need to move beyond traditional assumptions about where and how care must be delivered.
-The episode examines the opportunity to think differently about access, capacity, and innovation, including the role that pharmacy-based and team-based care models could play in supporting a more responsive health system.
+The episode examines the opportunity to think differently about access, capacity, and innovation, including the role that newer pharmacy-based and team-based care models could play in supporting a more responsive health system.

 For clinicians, health leaders, and policy watchers, this episode offers a timely look at the broader healthcare modernization conversation in British Columbia — and why practical collaboration across the system matters more than ever.